nakulmitra/java-tutorial/control-flow-statements/if-else/IfElseTheory.md

 ## 1. If Statement
 ### Definition:
-The if statement allows you to execute a block of code only if a specified condition is true.
-This is useful for making decisions in your code based on dynamic conditions.
+The if statement allows us to execute a block of code only if a specified condition is true.
+This is useful for making decisions in our code based on dynamic conditions.

 ### Syntax:
 ```